 Rialto Market – This is the place where locals buy their groceries.
 You will find beautifully displayed fruits, veggies, and seafood.

 Doge's Palace (10% off if you book a tour here) – A masterpiece of Gothic architecture.
 Visit the residence of the Doges, who ruled the Venetian empire and see their spectacular living quarters.

 House of Marco Polo – Visit the courtyard of the house where Marco Polo was born in 1254.
 Marco was an Italian traveler who left detailed chronicles of his travels and inspired many people to explore the world...

 Map of Venice with top sightseeings, things to do and places to see

 Hands down, my favorite city in Italy, and it's not hard to fall in love with.
 Florence is the place where Italian Renaissance was born, surrounded by some of the most beautiful regions of Italy, Tuscany.

 If you're an artist, this place will fulfill all your craziest dreams!
 You will find spectacular galleries on every corner and iconic sculptures in every square.

 Things to do & places to see in Florence

-Galleria dell'Accademia – This is the place to see magnificent statues, especially the one and only: Michelangelo's David, a massive 5 meter tall statue of a perfect nude male.
+Galleria dell'Accademia (10% off if you book a tour here) – This is the place to see magnificent statues, especially the one and only: Michelangelo's David, a massive 5 meter tall statue of a perfect nude male.
 Over 5000 people come every day to see this masterpiece.

 Ponte Vecchio – Another picturesque icon of Italy and Florence's most loved bridge.
 I suggest to go early in the morning there to feel the romantic vibe of this magnificent place.